Skip to main content

 3. Sidecar checks muvee_fwd_session cookie (JWT)

-4. If missing/expired: redirect to Google OAuth2 (/_oauth callback on BASE_DOMAIN)
+4. If missing/expired: redirect to the configured OAuth provider (/_oauth callback on BASE_DOMAIN)

 6. On subsequent requests: validate JWT, check email domain, return 200